letsdodigital/coding-hands-on/dair/curriculum_imaging.md

 This document details the high level learning outcomes for each seminar and workshop in the course.

 The following learning levels (LLs) should be able to be mapped to the learning points.

-1. **Level 1 - Basic Practical Skills (coding skills)** \* E.g. How to reshape a numpy array from `(3, 3, 3)` into `(9, 3)`.
+1\. **Level 1 - Basic Practical Skills (coding skills)** \* E.g. How to reshape a NumPy array from `(3, 3, 3)` into `(9, 3)`.

-2. **Level 2 - Theory (modelling skills)** \* E.g. How k-means splits data up into clusters
+2\. **Level 2 - Theory (modeling skills)** \* E.g. How k-means splits data up into clusters

-3. **Level 3 - Project Planning and Management** \* E.g. How to write a class for plotting similar plots when opening a DICOM file.
+3\. **Level 3 - Project Planning and Management** \* E.g. How to write a class for plotting similar plots when opening a DICOM file.

-4. **Level 4 - Clinical Translation** \* E.g. What format data needs to be collected in to train a clinical outcome predictor from chest x-ray data.
+4\. **Level 4 - Clinical Translation** \* E.g. What format data needs to be collected in to train a clinical outcome predictor from chest x-ray data.

 The seminars will consist mainly of LL2 and LL4 information, whereas workshops will consist of LL1 and LL3 information.
 The workshops at the start of the course should feature extension tasks which are more complex for people to work through in the workshops if they finish the content before the workshop happens.

 # Overall Structure

 -   The course will be split into the following modules:
+    -   Module 0 - Overview (no workshop)
     -   Module 1 - Introduction (no workshop)
     -   Module 2 - Core Python for Image Processing
         -   This can be stretched over multiple weeks depending on the skills and level of the people on the course
     -   Module 3 - Python and DICOM
         -   This will include the coding skills needed to open and use DICOM files
         -   The workshop will include a mixture of work to do outside a session and tasks to do within a session with a tutor.
-    -   Module 5 - AI for Medicine
+    -   Module 4 - AI for Medicine
         -   This will be a set of two or more seminars with a long workbook that will be worked through over multiple weeks
         -   The work in the workbook will be mostly independent.
-    -   Module 6 - Closing (no workshop)
+    -   Module 5 - Closing (no workshop)

 # Module 1 - Course Introduction

 ## Seminar

 By the end of the seminar, clinicians should be able to:

 -   Know the overall aims and philosophy of the course
 -   Aims of the DAIM courses
     -   Translate a basic knowledge of Python into workable clinical skill
     -   Inspire the individual to seek further resources to learn more about the topic
     -   Empower the learner to build complex applications
 -   General coding information
+    -   Know the layout of a Jupyter Notebook and how to use it (LL1)
     -   Know the layout of documentation and how to use it (LL3)
     -   Know what StackOverflow is and when to use it (LL3)
     -   Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this (LL4)

 # Module 2 - Core Python for Image Processing